The Indica APIs

 What can I do with this data?

 You can process the data to make visually appealing or easily consumable information.
-Some examples are at HowTo-s and dataviz.
+See the example visualisations.

 What is the source of this data?

-See About the Rig Veda API, About the Vedic Society API, and About the Mahabharat query service.
+See About the Rig Veda API and About the Vedic Society API.

-Please log an issue in these GitHub repositories:
+Please log an issue in the GitHub repository.

 And you are…?